AntaresSimulatorTeam/AntaREST/docs/install/2-DEPLOY.md

 - postgresql : the database
 - nginx : the web server front end (can be used to set up ssl)

-The following example shows how to deploy this simple base environment (that can be tweaked to scale up and down).
+The following example shows how to deploy this simple base environment.

 ### Example deployment steps

 Requirements :
+- a linux host
 - docker
 - docker-compose
-- linux host

-This steps should work on any linux system with docker and docker-compose installed.
+These steps should work on any linux system with docker and docker-compose installed.

 0. First, the steps 1 and 3 of the [quick start build](0-INSTALL.md#quick-start) must have been done.
 So this guide will assume that you have previously cloned the [code repository](https://github.com/AntaresSimulatorTeam/AntaREST)
-   (don't forget the git submodule) and that your working directory is at the root of the project.
+   (don't forget the git submodule), the frontend built and that your working directory is at the root of the project.

 1. Then download and unzip AntaresSimulator binaries:
 ```